 If you go through both the platforms, both have their plus points.
 It will not be fair to rank one above another.
 If Shopify is available around the clock, Wix has a more easy-going and flexible help center.
 Draw-Yet Again!

 Shopify has 5327 e-commerce websites.
-Shopify app store provides other features such as adding customer wishlist, setting up dropshipping, use currency conversions, etc. All this helps businesses to attain growth easily.
+Shopify app store provides other features such as adding customer wishlists, setting up dropshipping, using currency conversions, etc. All this helps businesses to attain growth easily.

 App Store Verdict